Indulge in soft and fluffy sourdough cinnamon rolls with a swirl of sweet cinnamon sugar, topped with a powder-sugar glaze.

 Filling:

-- 2 teaspoons ground cinnamon, more if desired
+- 2 teaspoons (5g) ground cinnamon, more if desired

 Glaze:

-1) Pour the sourdough culture into a large mixing bowl.
-Stir in the milk, vanilla, salt, and the 2 tablespoons of sugar and mix well using a Danish dough whish or wooden spoon.
+Pour the sourdough culture into a large mixing bowl.
+Stir in the milk, vanilla, salt, and 2 tablespoons of sugar and mix well using a Danish dough whisk or wooden spoon.
 Add the flour a cup at a time and mix until you have a shaggy dough.

-2) Turn the dough out onto a floured surface and knead in the remaining flour until the dough is smooth and satiny.
-This is the dough before being kneaded.
+Turn the dough out onto a floured surface and knead in the remaining flour until the dough is smooth and satiny.

-7) Cut the log into 1-inch thick rolls.
-I used a knife, but you could also use floss.
+Cut the log into 1-inch thick rolls using a knife or floss.
 Place the rolls close together on a baking sheet or in cake pans and proof for an hour or until doubled in size.
-It’s hot in my kitchen right now so it doesn’t take long to proof.
-If your kitchen is cooler, you might need to let them proof longer.
+Depending on the temperature in your kitchen, it could take longer than an hour.

-9) Remove the rolls from the oven, and while they are still hot, drizzle the powdered-sugar glaze over them.
+Remove the rolls from the oven, and while they are still hot, drizzle the powder-sugar glaze over them.

 Happy Baking!